 Speaking of which, don’t forget NKG is offering free delivery in Portland.
 If you don’t live in Portland you can use our coupon code stayathome for 20% orders over $30!

 Pay it forward!
 Portland Small businesses that offer services rather than products are still unable to open up safely at this current time.
 If you know you’re going to be going back in the future, purchase a gift card or fill a time slot now to provide them relief while they’re unable to physically take customers.
 You can also buy a gift card from your favorite restaurant and pass it on to a friend, family member, or an essential employee working on the front lines of the pandemic.

 3. Keep on Tipping

-Even with Portland small business slowly picking back up after reopening, many employees are still working on reduced hours.
-With less customers being able to come in this also means less opportunities for tips.
+Even with Portland’s small businesses slowly picking back up after reopening, many employees are still working on reduced hours.
+With fewer customers being able to come in this also means fewer opportunities for tips.
 Restaurant and café workers rely on tips to cover what their minimum wage can’t provide them.
 The 20% you leave on your check makes a substantial difference in the welfare of your service workers at the end of the day.
-Pitch in a dollar or two to the employee’s that are risking their health to provide you the products you love.
+Pitch in a dollar or two to the employees that are risking their health to provide you the products you love.

 4. Take Advantage of Discounts

 Many Portland small businesses are creating special deals and discounts on their products to gain some traction after being closed for the last two months.
 Use this as an opportunity to try new items from places you’ve never been to before; you may find something you love in somewhere you least expect it.
 And even if you hate it, you still got a great deal for the experience.